RameezFridie/mid-assessment-api/README.md

 ## Postman Collection

 The Postman collection employs environment variables to track all information.
-Find the required files in the `postman` folder at the project's root.
+Find the required files in the `postman-collection` folder at the project's root.